 Care

-Gold plated & vermeil
+Gold plating & vermeil

 Keep these pieces away from water, perfume, cosmetics, and any repeated friction, which would wear away the gold layer over time.